 Carla Gover (Artistic Director, Beginning Flatfoot Dance, Monday 3:30) is a seventh-generation Kentuckian who is known for her music and for showcasing the rhythms of Appalachia through clogging and clawhammer banjo.
 She shares her passion with hundreds of students each year in schools throughout Kentucky, where she teaches Appalachian music and dance, and explores with students the diverse cultural influences and elements that have shaped our state and nation.
 An award-winning singer-songwriter, she has covers by major artists as well as songs in film and documentary soundtracks, and six full-length albums under her belt.
 She performs with a variety of ensembles, including the bands Zoe Speaks and CornMaiz String Band.
 She is the Artistic Director for the Cornbread & Tortillas Collective of Appalachian and Latinx artists, and she was recently selected as a Master Artist in Traditional Flatfoot Dancing by the Kentucky Arts Council.

-George Gibson (Knott County Banjo: Stories & Songs, Thursday 3:30 pm) grew up on Burgey’s Creek in Knott County, Kentucky, a community with a rich musical heritage.
+George Gibson ( Workshop on Banjo History Thursday 3:30) grew up on Burgey’s Creek in Knott County, Kentucky, a community with a rich musical heritage.
 He learned banjo from listening to his father, uncle and many neighbors.
 George’s playing uses a driving and complex drop-thumb style strum, two- and three-finger picking and a wide variety of tunings.
 He has performed widely at regional festivals including the Festival of American Fiddle Tunes, the Florida Old Time Music Championships, Augusta, and Home Craft Days.
 His 2000 June Appal release Last Possum Up the Tree reflects the unique repertoire of Knott County.